Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Related work

 \section{Related work}

-Clustering is a vast and ever growing field that comes with a multitude of algorithms\footnote[1]{NeurIPS 2020 alone features 24 papers with the word ``clustering'' in the title.}.
-This variety is largely due to the difficulty in agreeing on a concise definition for a cluster and accordingly the objective for clustering algorithms \citep{LuxWilGuy12}.
-Conceptually, there are some related lines of work that we briefly want to touch in order to position our framework and the tangle background into the landscape of clustering algorithms.
+Clustering is a vast field that comes with a multitude of algorithms.
+Conceptually, there are some related lines of work that we briefly want to touch on in order to position our framework and the tangles background into the landscape of clustering algorithms.

 {\bf Clustering ensembles.} Clustering ensemble methods first generate a set of initial clusterings using multiple clustering algorithms and then combine them with a consensus function to form a final clustering \citep{Veg:2011}.
 Even though this roughly resembles the tangle framework, there are key differences.
 In particular, ensemble methods typically use ``strong'' clustering algorithms that provide close-to-perfect clusters already.
 The ensemble mechanism is then only invoked to make the result more robust against the biases of the individual methods.
 The tangle philosophy is quite different: we use ``quick and dirty'' heuristics to produce the initial cuts, which then get boosted to high-quality clusterings.